mazrk7/machine_learning_resources/README.md

 ## Further Reading

-Many of the code and examples presented in this repository take inspiration from [Kevin Murphy's "Probabilistic Machine Learning: An Introduction", 2022 book](https://probml.github.io/pml-book/book1.html).
+Many of the code and examples presented in this repository take inspiration from [Kevin Murphy's "Probabilistic Machine Learning: An Introduction" 2022 book](https://probml.github.io/pml-book/book1.html).
 I highly recommend this book for further reading.